Assessment of Learning

 - Summative Assessments – Usually contrasted with Formative Assessments, Summative Assessments are end-point evaluations of student learning, typically expressed as “final grades,” and often high stakes.
 (While the notion of “end point” indicates a reliance on the Attainment Metaphor, most Summative Assessments align more strongly with the Acquisition Metaphor, through which learning is interpreted as an entity to be measured and the projects of learning are regarded as objects.)

 - Progress Tests – Typically associated with large educational systems or multi-year programs of study, Progress Tests are examinations administered at regular intervals to gauge levels of student mastery at specific stages in well-defined programs of study.
-(The notion of “progress” through a well-defined program of study reveals that Progress Tests are anchored to the Attainment Metaphor.
+(The notion of “progress” through a well-defined program of study reveals that Progress Tests are anchored to the Path-Following Metaphor.
 Arguably, they are just as reliant on the Acquisition Metaphor, since proponents focus at least as much on “how much” has been learned as “how far” learners have moved.)

 - Rubrics – A rubric is a grading guide, typically presented in grid form, one dimension of which is used to identify essential qualities of assigned work and the other dimension of which indexes work quality to grades.
 Proponents highlight that expectations are clarified for learners and fairness of grading is more transparent.
 Distractors counter that Rubrics often press student attitudes and efforts toward “make sure to give teachers what they want,” as opposed to, say, “engage authentically with a matter of profound interest.”
 Rubrics can be parsed into two main types – one or both of which, depending on how criteria and expectations are articulated, can be made to fit with almost every prominent discourse on learning: